Continually Updated Clinical Reference

 Laryngectomy rehabilitation

 Laryngectomy remains a common procedure for the treatment of laryngeal cancer.
 Total laryngectomy results in the complete loss of voice (aphonia).
-Speaking options for the patient following laryngectomy patient include the following:
+Options for the restoration of speech following laryngectomy are detailed below.
+[17]

-• Pneumatic reeds - This device is placed over a tracheostoma to allow air to pass across a reed, producing a tone that is carried into the mouth.
+• Pneumatic reed - This device is placed over a tracheostoma; air passes across the reed, producing a tone that is carried into the mouth.

-• Esophageal speech - This technique is accomplished by training the patient to suck air into the esophagus, hold the air, and then release it in a controlled manner through the oral cavity.
+Esophageal speech is accomplished by training the patient to suck air into the esophagus, hold the air, and then release it in a controlled manner through the oral cavity.

 Dysarthria

-Dysarthria refers to a group of motor speech disorders caused by a disturbance in the neuromuscular control of speech.4 It results from central or peripheral nervous system damage and is manifested as weakness, slowness, or incoordination of speech.
+The term dysarthria encompasses a group of motor speech disorders caused by a disturbance in the neuromuscular control of speech.
+[3] These disorders result from central or peripheral nervous system damage and are manifested as weakness, slowness, or incoordination of speech.
 Any or all of the normal motor structures may be involved.

 Unless a concomitant language disorder exists, a person with dysarthria has intact comprehension and is able to understand written, spoken, and read language.
-The most typical dysarthrias are summarized in Table 1.
+The most typical dysarthrias are summarized in Table 1, below.

 Location